Living Legacy | November 6 - 18, 2022

 In the Same Tongue

-Dance legend and interdisciplinary artist, Dianne Mcintyre, will come to MANCC for the first time to develop her new work, In the Same Tongue, a full-length movement, sound and language-based piece.
+Ohio-based dance legend and artist, Dianne Mcintyre, came to MANCC for the first time to develop her new work, In the Same Tongue, a full-length movement, sound and language-based piece.

-In the Same Tongue was choreographed and directed by Dianne McIntyre, featuring poetry by Ntozake Shange and original music by Diedre Murray.
-McIntyre describes her work as an exploration of dance and music “speaking” to each other: members of the African Diaspora bound together with no common “tongue”; the sound of rage, endearment, suspicion; speech impeding victory; nature reacting to clashes of race; sacred traditions in harmony; silent speech.
+In the Same Tongue is choreographed and directed by McIntyre, featuring poetry by the Obie-winning playwright Ntozake Shange and original music by renown American composer and cellist Diedre Murray.
+McIntyre describes her work as an exploration of dance and music “speaking” to each other: members of the African Diaspora bound together with no common “tongue”; the sound of rage, endearment, suspicion; sacred traditions in harmony; silent speech.

-McIntyre will bring a company of five dancers and five musicians to MANCC to further develop movement and musical components through intensive improvisational composition, while working remotely with Murray.
-McIntyre will engage with FSU School of Dance while in residence, inviting students to view rehearsals, sharing the developing piece in a work in progress showing, and inviting three students into the work as a pilot for community inclusion as the piece tours in the future.
+McIntyre brought a company of five dancers and four musicians to MANCC to further develop movement and musical components through intensive improvisational composition, while working remotely with Murray.
+McIntyre engaged with FSU School of Dance while in residence, inviting the community to view rehearsals, sharing the developing piece in a work in progress showing, and inviting students Emma Morris, Sherrod Reid, Taylor West, Sky Barnes, Abigail Nelson and Megan Murphy into the work as a pilot for community inclusion as the piece tours in the future.